Skip to main content

 Objectives and actions of the Solidarity Platform

-• collect relevant information on reception and accommodation capacity in EU countries
+• Collect relevant information on reception and accommodation capacity in EU countries

-• coordinate matching offers from EU countries to accept people fleeing war in Ukraine who have already arrived in the EU
+• Coordinate matching offers from EU countries to accept people fleeing war in Ukraine who have already arrived in the EU

-• coordinate the transfer of persons from Moldova to EU countries and Schengen Associated Member States
+• Coordinate the transfer of persons from Moldova to EU countries and Schengen Associated Member States

-• facilitate and make use of relevant EU instruments
+• Facilitate and make use of relevant EU instruments

 Migration management-Welcoming refugees from Ukraine-3